 Of the 171 gang members:

 These aren’t just troubled youth.
 They are committed criminals.
 And they all wear the same badge: Southside Chiques.
+To see where Southside Chiques ranks read the blog Top 10 Most Dangerous Gangs in Ventura County.

 Each Southside Chiques arrest costs taxpayers—on the low end—about $1,000.
 Surprisingly that’s $3,458,000 spent just on booking and processing this one gang.
 And that doesn’t include court costs, public defenders, parole, or probation.